-Micron Technology Inc. (MU)’s 200 billion yen ($2.5 billion) purchase of bankrupt Japanese chipmaker Elpida Memory Inc. will give the U.S. company a stronger foundation to challenge Samsung Electronics Co.
+Micron Technology Inc. (MU:US)’s 200 billion yen ($2.5 billion) purchase of bankrupt Japanese chipmaker Elpida Memory Inc. will give the U.S. company a stronger foundation to challenge Samsung Electronics Co.
 (005930) in the market for memory used in computers and mobile devices.

 “We can see so many synergies and so many opportunities to really become a much stronger competitor in the memory space,” Chief Executive Officer Mark Durcan said in a Bloomberg Television interview today.
 “While we’re not quite as big as Samsung, we are now, or will be on the close of this transaction, the clear No. 2 in the memory industry.”

 Acquiring Elpida, an Apple Inc. supplier, would double Micron’s share of the global market for DRAM, the most widely used memory chips in personal computers, to about 24 percent.
-The deal also expands Micron’s offering into types of memory used in smartphones and tablets while giving it greater control over supply gluts that have caused it to report losses (MU) amid falling prices.
+The deal also expands Micron’s offering into types of memory used in smartphones and tablets while giving it greater control over supply gluts that have caused it to report losses (MU:US) amid falling prices.

 Micron will pay 60 billion yen in cash at the closing of the deal, while the remaining 140 billion yen in future annual installments through 2019 will come from cash flow generated by Boise, Idaho-based Micron’s payment for chips made by Elpida, according to a statement yesterday.
-Micron shares rose (MU).
+Micron shares rose (MU:US).

 “This is a transformative acquisition,” said Dan Berenbaum, an analyst at MKM Partners in Stamford, Connecticut, who recommends buying Micron shares.
 “The structure of the deal is great.
 Only $1.1 billion in cash upfront is much lower than most were expecting.”